Information model: Information modeling languages

-UML is a modeling language for specifying, visualizing, constructing, and documenting the artifacts, rather than processes, of software systems.
+Unified Modeling Language (UML) is a modeling language for specifying, visualizing, constructing, and documenting the artifacts, rather than processes, of software systems.
 It was conceived originally by Grady Booch, James Rumbaugh, and Ivar Jacobson.
 UML was approved by the Object Management Group (OMG) as a standard in 1997.
 The language, according to Lee (1999), is non-proprietary and is available to the public.
 It is a graphical representation.
 The language is based on the objected-oriented paradigm.
 UML contains notations and rules and is designed to represent data requirements in terms of O-O diagrams.
 UML organizes a model in a number of views that present different aspects of a system.
 The contents of a view are described in diagrams that are graphs with model elements.
 A diagram contains model elements that represent common O-O concepts such as classes, objects, messages, and relationships among these concepts.

 IDEF1X, EXPRESS, and UML all can be used to create a conceptual model and, according to Lee (1999), each has its own characteristics.
 Although some may lead to a natural usage (e.g., implementation), one is not necessarily better than another.
 In practice, it may require more than one language to develop all information models when an application is complex.
 In fact, the modeling practice is often more important than the language chosen.

 Information models can also be expressed in formalized natural languages, such as Gellish.
 Gellish, which has natural language variants Gellish Formal English, Gellish Formal Dutch (Gellish Formeel Nederlands), etc. is an information representation language or modeling language that is defined in the Gellish smart Dictionary-Taxonomy, which has the form of a Taxonomy/Ontology.
 A Gellish Database is not only suitable to store information models, but also knowledge models, requirements models and dictionaries, taxonomies and ontologies.
 Information models in Gellish English use Gellish Formal English expressions.
 For example, a geographic information model might consist of a number of Gellish Formal English expressions, such as: